adamant/adamant.language.reference/functions.md

 Adamant has special syntax for [diverging functions](https://en.wikipedia.org/wiki/Divergence_(computer_science)).
 Those are functions that never return by normal means.
 That could be because they always cause a panic (terminate the program), throw an exception or loop forever.

-    public Diverges() -> !
+    public Diverges() -> never
     {
-        Panic("Stop the program now!");
+        Panic("Stop the program now");
     }

 The function panic is a special function that crashes the program immediately, outputting the message passed to it.
 The `Diverges` function never returns, because it crashes the program.
-This is indicated with the special return type `!`.
+This is indicated with the special return type `never`.

 A diverging function can be used where an expression of any type is expected.
-Thus the type `!` is a subtype of all other types.
+Thus the type `never` is a subtype of all other types.
 In formal type theory, it is the [bottom type](https://en.wikipedia.org/wiki/Bottom_type).
 This can be useful in situations where two expressions are expected to have the same type, but you want one to be an error.
 For example, using an [`if` expression](choice.md#if_expression), we might write:

     let y: string = if condition => "We're good" else => Panic();

+The `never` type is a first class type and can be used anywhere a type can be.
+However, there can never be a value of that type.

 ## Function References